mackid1993/docker-roonserver/README.md

 This also would not be possible without the work of [Steef de Bruijn](https://github.com/steefdebruijn).

-The rest of this readme is from the original readme minus modifications to the `docker run` commmand.
+The rest of this readme is from the original readme minus modifications to the `docker run` commmand

 # Docker for Roon using Photon OS